carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 impl[Type:$$ T] Opt(T) for C++::std::optional(T);
 ```

-### Subtlety around templated interfaces
+### Subtlety around interfaces with multi parameters

-One subtlety around templated interfaces is that they may have multiple
+Since interfaces with `multi` parameters can have multiple implementations for a
+single type, it opens the question of how they work when implementing one
+interface in terms of another.

-implementations for a single type.
-Templated impls could take these each of
+**Open question:** We could allow templated impls to take each of these multiple
-these multiple implementations for one interface and manufacture an impl for
+implementations for one interface and manufacture an impl for another interface,
-another interface, as in this example:
+as in this example:

 ```
-// Some interfaces with templated type parameters. interface EqualityComparableTo(Type:$$ T) { ... }
+// Some interfaces with multi type parameters. interface EqualityComparableTo(multi Type:$ T) { ... }
 // Types can implement templated interfaces more than once as long as the
 // templated arguments differ. struct Complex {
   var Float64: r;
   var Float64: i;
-  impl EqualityComparableTo(Complex) { ... }
-  impl EqualityComparableTo(Float64) { ... }
 }
+impl EqualityComparableTo(Complex) for Complex { ... }
+impl EqualityComparableTo(Float64) for Complex { ... }
-// Some other interface with a templated type parameter. interface Foo(Type:$$ T) { ... }
+// Some other interface with a multi type parameter. interface Foo(multi Type:$ T) { ... }
 // This provides an impl of Foo(T) for U if U is EqualityComparableTo(T).
-// In the case of Complex, this provides two impls, one for T == Complex, and one for T == Float64. impl[EqualityComparableTo(Type:$$ T):$ U] Foo(T) for U { ... }
+// In the case of Complex, this provides two impls, one for T == Complex,
+// and one for T == Float64.
+impl[EqualityComparableTo(Type:$$ T):$ U] Foo(T) for U { ... }
 ```